How to use GNS3, GNS3 Terminology, and Overview

 device state

-To change the state of the device, select the device and right-click, From the right-click context menu, you can change the state of the device.
-To change the state of all devices on the workspace, you can use the options available on the GNS3 toolbar.
+GNS3 does not use a color indicator for the interface state.
+To check an interface's state, examine the device's running configuration.
+To change the device's state, select the device, then right-click it.
+In the right-click context menu, you can change the device's state.
+To change the state of all devices in the workspace, use the options available on the GNS3 toolbar.

 changing state